TP-Link VIGI Cameras Ultimate Guide Part 3 - NVR IPCAMERA SECURITY

 How to use VIGI cameras with other NVR brands or NAS

 The VIGI cameras work with VIGI NVR as well as other NVR brands or NAS for easier batch access and management.
 It is recommended to use the VIGI cameras with the VIGI NVR.
-For other NVR brands, make sure they support ONVIF and protocols.
+For other NVR brands, make sure they support ONVIF and RTSP protocols.
 Here we will show you how to use VIGI cameras with other NVR brands.

 Step 2: Activate the cameras using the VIGI Security Manager or VIGI App.